QP/C 8.1.3

 This Software Requirements Specification is primarily intended for:

-This requirements specification can also be of interest to:
+This requirements specification is also relevant to:

 Document Organization